forem/forem/docs/frontend/dynamic-imports.md

 DEV uses [webpacker](frontend/webpacker) (webpack), so what webpack will do is create separate bundles for code that is dynamically imported.
-So not only do we ended loading code only when we need it, we also end up with smaller bundle sizes in the frontend.
+So not only do we end up loading code only when we need it, we also end up with smaller bundle sizes in the frontend.

 For a great deep dive into dynamic imports, there is a great article from